 In addition to developing a quality framework, as described below, ACTE has integrated a focus on quality into the ACTE awards program, the High-quality CTE Tools online library and CareerTech VISION.

-The first phase of the broader project focuses on defining high-quality CTE:
+The first phase of the project focused on defining high-quality CTE:

 - Defining High-quality CTE: Contemporary Perspectives on CTE Quality (July 2015): This paper examines a broad range of documents from a variety of sources, ranging from white papers and national organization positions to organizational standards and rubrics.
 Findings from the research indicate that these guiding frameworks mirror ongoing trends in successful CTE programs, while still containing a broad diversity of tactics for implementing high-quality CTE programs of study.
 This diversity of scope and structure among frameworks sets the stage for conversations to establish clarity and consistency related to high-quality CTE, particularly as it relates to individual local programs.

 - ACTE High-quality CTE Framework Draft Version 1.0 (November 2015): Following the release of the above paper, ACTE began development of a high-quality program of study framework based on a deeper analysis of the national frameworks addressed in our paper as well as supplemental national and state quality documents.
 The draft ACTE quality framework elements and criteria are designed to apply to single, local CTE programs of study spanning secondary and postsecondary education, although they may be adapted to other units of analysis.